ppkantorski/Robinaut-Controller/README.md

 NOTE: Use NGROK at your own risk, however I personally think that it is useful for Freqtrade.
 I believe that wrapping the url in NGROK's HTTPS tunnels is safer when viewing data from an external server, but I was told before by the FreqUI developer that this method of tunneling FreqUI is not recommended (but neither is accessing FreqUI externally in general).
 It is useful for me.
 I will configure it later so that you can refresh NGROK's random tunnels URLs or even set it to automatically reset each day if you are paranoid.

 # How to use
-1. Download and install `memcached` as well as `pymemcache`.
+1. Download and install `memcached` as well as `pymemcache` and the other dependencies within `rbn_controller.py`.
 Then use the command `memcached -d` to launch the memcached daemon.
 2. Place the files in the directory above the folder containing `user_data`.
 Name the folder according to the bot name.
 ```
 /ft_bots/ft_bot_1/user_data